bsmart-pg/smart-danswer/backend/tests/regression/answer_quality/README.md

 4. Set up the PYTHONPATH permanently:
    Add the following line to your shell configuration file (e.g., `~/.bashrc`, `~/.zshrc`, or `~/.bash_profile`):
    ```
-   export PYTHONPATH=$PYTHONPATH:/path/to/danswer/backend
+   export PYTHONPATH=$PYTHONPATH:/path/to/bsmart/backend
    ```
-   Replace `/path/to/danswer` with the actual path to your Danswer repository.
+   Replace `/path/to/bsmart` with the actual path to your Bsmart repository.
    After adding this line, restart your terminal or run `source ~/.bashrc` (or the appropriate config file) to apply the changes.
-5. Navigate to Danswer repo:
+5. Navigate to Bsmart repo:
 ```
-cd path/to/danswer
+cd path/to/bsmart
 ```
 6. Navigate to the answer_quality folder:
 ```